Entering First-Year, Full-time Students

 The Law Offices of Daniel Kim is offering a $5,000 scholarship to one student dedicated to making a difference in their community.
 Scholarship details:

 - Open to undergraduate and graduate students enrolled for the 2023 school year

 - Students must demonstrate a 3.0+ GPA and submit a 1,200+ word essay.

 - Criteria for selection is based on originality and quality of the submission.

 The Reeves Law Group Scholarship

 Each year, The Reeves Law Group offers a $2,500 scholarship to a future law student in their senior undergrad year or a student currently in law school who authors a winning essay about their genuine desire and goal of using the legal system to fix problems or improve conditions in our society.
-The dealine to apply is Dec.
-1, 2021.
-Eligibility and Entry Requirements
+Learn More and Apply

 The Rotary Foundation